kdsoup/DIS_project/README.md

 pip install -r requirements.txt
 ```

-# Setup app.py
+# Setup Database

+1) Start Postgres server and make a new database with the name ```winey```.

-To connect correctly to the database, please add your local port number and Postgres server name to line 13.
+2) To connect correctly to the database, please add your local port number and Postgres server name to line 13.
 For example if your port is 5432 and servername is 'winey' then edit

 ```python